sleelin/portfolito/docs/components/content/details.md

 ### With Summary

-When not otherwise specified, the `<content-details>` element provides a default summary.
+When not otherwise specified, the `<content-details />` element provides a default summary.
 This can be overridden with your desired summary by setting the `slot` attribute of any child element to `summary`.

 <demo>